ruvnet/AiHCC/README.md

 ### Leveraging a Decentralized Structure

 The decentralized structure of AiHCC is pivotal to its operation.
-Unlike traditional consulting firms that rely on a central command and control center, AiHCC distributes leadership and decision-making authority across the entire network of contributors.
+Unlike traditional consulting firms, AiHCC distributes leadership and decision-making authority across the entire network of contributors.
 This approach not only speeds up the decision-making process but also empowers members by giving them a direct voice in the governance of the collective.
 It allows AiHCC to operate with greater flexibility and responsiveness, adapting quickly to new opportunities or shifts in the market.

 ### Dynamic Exchange of Ideas and Solutions